MonsieurV/monsieurv.github.io/_posts/2016-03-04-radiation-watch-raspberry.markdown

     # {'duration': 14.9, 'uSvh': 0.081, 'uSvhError': 0.081, 'cpm': 4.29}
 ```

-For those that already imagine reactive applications you can also register a callbacks that will be triggered in case of a radiation event, or when there is too much noise:
+For those that already imagine reactive applications you can also register a callbacks that will be triggered when a gamma ray drop on the Pocket Geiger, or when there is a noise event:

 ```
 def onRadiation():